 Glue the washer onto the soda bottle top.
 You can add either sand or salt to the timer.
-In this project, we used salt to highlight the white colour in the plastic soda bottle on the side without the washer.
+In this project, we used salt to highlight the white color in the plastic soda bottle on the side without the washer.
 Now you can add the clear silicone to the soda bottle.
 Also, add it on the other side.

 Attach the wooden doll head and both sides together.
 Ensure that all the corners are securely sealed to avoid the sand getting out.
 Then, add the wood filler on top of the concave screws.
 To flatten it, scrape the excess off with any card or similar object.

 Finally, you have finished your DIY sandglass time-out stool.
 You can have this used for your kid or it can be displayed in your living area.

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.